Sweetened beverage: Public health interventions

 The World Health Organization has advised reducing intake of free sugars, such as monosaccharides and disaccharides that are added to beverages by manufacturers, cooks, or consumers.
 The Obesity Society recommends minimizing children's intake of sugar-sweetened beverages.

 Efforts to reduce consumption of sugar-sweetened beverages and obesity include both monetary penalties and limiting exposure to sugar-sweetened beverages.

 Economists estimate that increasing sugar sweetened beverage prices by 10% would reduce sugar sweetened beverage consumption by 12%.
 Global experts in fiscal policies concluded that a minimum of 20% increase in sugar-sweetened beverage taxes would result in proportional reduction in consumption.
 Other solutions target children, focusing on prohibiting sugar-sweetened beverages on school/after care property, including vending machines and lunches.
 Limits are also being considered on sugar-sweetened beverages in the workplace.
 Furthermore, beverage companies are being approached about reducing portion sizing of sugar-sweetened beverages because portion sizes have increased substantially over the past few decades.

 Some countries have tried to reduce sugary beverages in an effort to bring liquid caloric intake down.
 Mexico placed a tax on |sugar-sweetened beverages (SSBs) in 2014.
 Drinks that were not taxed included drinks with NNSs, milk with no added sugar, and water.
-Other governments are active in placing policy on school lunches or what is being offered in school cafeterias in regards to beverages.
+Other governments are active in placing policy on school lunches or what is being offered in school cafeterias regarding beverages.
 Governmental activity is trying to eventually slow down the obesity epidemic.

 United States

-The following drinks have been classified in the US as sweetened beverages if they contained sugar or other caloric sweeteners: fruit or fruit-flavored drinks, energy drinks, flavored water, coffees, teas, nonalcoholic wines and beers.
+The following drinks have been classified in the US as sweetened beverages if they contain sugar or other caloric sweeteners: fruit or fruit-flavored drinks, energy drinks, flavored water, coffees, teas, nonalcoholic wines and beers.

 Around the United States, sugar-sweetened beverage intake differs based on geographic regions and socio-demographic characteristics.
 For example, 47.1% of Mississippi adults consume at least one sugar-sweetened beverage a day.

 A sugary drink tax was recommended by the Institute of Medicine in 2009.
 Numerous states, including Vermont, have proposed taxing sugar-sweetened beverages or increasing the prices to reduce consumption.

-Healthy schools campaign is an initiative set forth by Michelle Obama that promotes nutritional enrichment through food an education.
+The Healthy Schools Campaign is an initiative set forth by Michelle Obama that promotes nutritional enrichment through food and education.
 The national initiatives under this program are cooking up change, green clean schools, school nurse leadership, and national collaborations.
 As a result, many of the sugary drinks/ sodas in elementary, middle, and high schools have been replaced by water and other nutritious drinks.